 We recommend you take advantage of outside scholarships by searching actively in your community and by using websites such as:

-At the beginning of each academic session be sure to notify Student Financial Assistance and Awards of all outside scholarships and prizes, even if the award cheques are made payable directly to you.
+At the beginning of each academic session be sure to notify Student Services & Financial Support of all outside scholarships and prizes, even if the award cheques are made payable directly to you.
 Failure to do so may result in the forfeiture of future financial assistance from UBC.
 Scholarships and prizes are treated as income and will become part of your student contribution in calculating your financial need.